Measuring the socioeconomic benefits that Earth observations provide when people use them to make decisions

 Our impact assessments include work that quantifies the value of using satellite data to:

 - Inform post-wildfire response: The US Forest Service Burned Area Emergency Response (BAER) team uses Landsat imagery to design cost-effective mitigation and recovery plans for the human and natural systems impacted by wildfire.
 Read the journal article.

 - Enforce air quality standards: Satellite data could be used to improve monitoring of county-level compliance with federal air quality standards and prioritize air pollution control activities that protect human health.
 Read the full working paper.

 - Regulate air emissions from oil and gas development: Monitoring air quality using satellites can improve our understanding of the relationship between emissions from oil and gas development and infant health outcomes.

 - Detect harmful algal blooms: Remote sensing can detect harmful algal blooms in recreational lakes and help managers take necessary steps to protect human health.
-Read the journal article and the Resources article describing this work.
+Read the journal article, the Resources article, and the full working paper describing this work.

 - Improve drought and river flow forecasts: Three-month soil moisture forecasts based on data from the GRACE satellites could be used to improve policy responses to drought and flooding.